 One of the most famous successes of the US government-sponsored remote viewing program was the series of sessions where Joe McMoneagle described first the Lawrence Livermore Laboratory and then a wind farm, and finally a series of sketches resembling parts of a particle accelerator.

 The remarkable similarities between the sketches and the locations of the target person has been frequently reproduced in parapsychological books and websites.
-It can be found on Joe McMoneagle’s site (here, here and here), on Russel Targ’s site (here and here) and on Dr Edwin May’s site (here and here).
+It can be found on Joe McMoneagle’s site (EDIT (8/2/18) Joe McMoneagle's site doesn't host these examples any more.
+An archived version of the pages can be viewed here, here and here), on Russel Targ’s site (here and here) and on Dr Edwin May’s site (EDIT (8/2/18) since its redesign, Ed May's site no longer hosts these examples either, but an archived version of the pages can be viewed here and, in a somewhat incomplete state, here).

 This fairly typical summary of this remote viewing session comes from the book “The ESP Enigma” by Diane Hennacy Powell, M.D.

 “His most amazingly accurate results include the time he drew the locations of a CIA team while the agents were hiding in the San Francisco area.
 First the agents hid in Lawrence Livermore Laboratory, which is a hundred miles away from SRI.
 McMoneagle drew many of the laboratory buildings and structures as visible from Lawrence Livermore’s West Gate side, including a T-shaped, six-story building that was covered with glass and adjacent to a line of trees.
 The team traveled to the Livermore Valley Foothills Windmill Farm as their next target, and McMoneagle drew the windmill structure with almost 100 percent accuracy.”